 - when working to innovate, treat their fellow innovators as partners rather than competitors.

 - as they implement, work to ensure that new knowledge is used for the common good.

-Core Concepts Of eci PROcess
+Core Concepts Of the ECI PROcess

-- Inclusion of participants from a diversity of ages, career stages, disciplines, nationalities, and ethnicities
+- Inclusion of participants from a diversity of ages, career stages, disciplines, nationalities and ethnicities

-- Immersion of participants in a natural environment that allows them to disconnect from traditional work patterns and old modes of thinking
+- Immersion of participants in a natural environment that allows to disconnect from traditional work patterns and old modes of thinking

 - Combining compassion with market-driven competition